cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 **DEFINITION (Default Method):** Specifically, a _default method_ is a non-abstract method in an interface, denoted with the `default` keyword, that provides a default implementation of the method to classes that implement the interface.
-An implementing class can override a defualt method, if desired; this is similar to regular method overriding in inheritance (discussed in a later reading), except a default method is originially declared in an interface and not a class.
+An implementing class can override a defualt method, if desired; this is similar to regular method overriding in inheritance (discussed in a later reading), except the original implementation of a default method is originally declared in an interface and not in a class.

 Since the method is defined at the interface level, the implementation should be general in the sense that it is not specific to any implementing class.
 In this case, we have three states: `STYLED`, `UNSTYLED`,